 Mobile broadband services are available from most major network providers on both PAYG and contract basis.
 If you shop around, you will soon notice that the shorter the contract is, the higher the setup fee is.
 If you commit to a longer contract, you may get free hardware as well.
 Don't get tempted by offers of free laptops.
 You may need to sign up for a 24-month contract for that.

-Cheapest offers on the mobile broadband market come from 3.
-They offer deals with 2GB, 5GB, 20GB, 40GB and 50GB starting from just £9 per month on a 24 month contract.
-You have a variety of options to choose from and suitable for all budgets.
+Cheapest offers on the mobile broadband market come from Three.
+They offer deals with unllimited data starting from just £22 per month on a 24 month contract.
+You have a variety of options & periods to choose from and suitable for all budgets.

-Another good provider to consider is Vodafone with offers starting from just £11 per month on a 12 month contract.
+Another good provider to consider is Vodafone with offers starting from just £19 per month on a 24 month contract plus £100 voucher.

 Basically, if you are on a budget — PAYG is a wise choice, while if you are sure you're going to use the service permanently — go for a contract plan.
 While PAYG broadband is great for keeping track of your costs, you will usually get better value for money from a contract deal.